 A Metropolis of Three Cities will transform land use and transport patterns, boosting Greater Sydney’s liveability, productivity and sustainability by spreading the benefits of growth to all its residents.

 A Metropolis of Three Cities was informed by significant community feedback and technical input on a range of topics.
-To download documents please visit background material at the Greater Sydney Commission website.
+To download documents visit the Greater Sydney Commission's background material.

 Infrastructure supporting new developments